US inflation still stubbornly high despite August slowdown

 Inflation is higher than many Americans have ever experienced, escalating families’ grocery bills, rents and utility costs, among other expenses.
 It has deepened gloom about the economy despite strong job growth and low unemployment.

-Grocery prices continue to rise rapidly, jumping 0.7% from July to August.
-In the past year, they have soared 13.5% — the biggest 12-month increase since 1979.

-Chicken prices have jumped nearly 17% in the past year.
-And egg prices surged 2.9% just in August from July and are up nearly 40% from a year ago.

 Republicans have sought to make inflation a central issue in the midterm congressional elections.
 They blame President Joe Biden’s $1.9 trillion stimulus package passed last year for much of the increase.
-Many economists generally agree, though they say that snarled supply chains, Russia’s invasion of Ukraine and widespread shortages of items like semiconductors have also been key factors in the inflation surge.
+Many economists generally agree, though they say that snarled supply chains, sharp pay increases and Russia’s invasion of Ukraine have also been key factors in the inflation surge.

 At the same time, the drop in gas prices — for consumers, perhaps the most visible barometer of inflation — could bolster Democrats’ prospects in the midterm elections.
 It may already have contributed to slightly higher public approval ratings for Biden.